tseccull/motes/CONTRIBUTING.md

-# How to Contribute
+# How to Contribute to MOTES
-First off, skeleton, well done...🌻 Thank you for being here and for your interest in contributing to MOTES.
+...🌻First off, skeleton, well done...🌻
+Thank you for being here and for your interest in contributing to MOTES.

 ### The following contributions are welcomed:
 - Bug reports.